 What do we do with this information, though?
 It looks fairly even to me.
 The whole wheat flour contains a bit more fat, fiber and protein, but otherwise, why is whole wheat better?

 When you look at the number of vitamins and minerals in the two flours, it looks like the enriched white flour beats the whole wheat, hands down!
 But what we all need to understand is that the "enriched" part of the name means that all the natural vitamins and minerals contained in the germ have been stripped away along with the germ, so the enriching means that they add the nutrients back in.

 The whole wheat flour, on the other hand, contains all the natural vitamins and minerals in the germ and the fiber from the bran.
 And for my money, natural is better.
 One day, my girls will understand this, I hope.
 For now, we get whole grains into them in other ways.

 Other Whole Grains

 As I just mentioned, whole wheat flour is processed.
 If you're looking for a less processed form of wheat, think about trying wheat berries, which are whole wheat kernels, or cracked wheat, which is exactly what it sounds like.
 Both are hearty, nutty, nutritious and filling.

-These are oats that have been dried, toasted and then cut into pieces with nothing removed.
+These oats have been dried, toasted and then cut into pieces with nothing removed.
 Whole grains, but in pieces!
 A happy medium would be the standard rolled oats (not quick cooking) which have been steamed to make them softer and then pressed flat through a roller.

-Barley (not the pearled kind, which has been steamed and scrubbed of most of the bran) is also a pretty common whole grain.
+Barley (not the pearled kind, which has been steamed and scrubbed off most of the bran) is also a pretty common whole grain.
 I grew up enjoying it in canned vegetable beef soup, but there are many ways to enjoy barley, including casseroles, pilafs, risotto-style and in soups like when I was a kid.